Plantar Fasciitis Exercises

-• After exercising, you may apply ice massage to the affected area or you may roll a cold soda over the arch of your foot for five minutes to relieve or prevent pain.
+- After exercising, you may apply ice massage to the affected area or roll a cold soda over the arch of your foot for five minutes to relieve or prevent pain.
 Ice pack applications for 15 to 20 minutes are also recommended.

-• Before exercising, do your warm up exercises, consisting of plantar fascia and heel cord stretches for 5 to 10 minutes.
-After exercising, do your cool down exercises for 5 to 10 minutes.
+- Before exercising, do warm-up exercises, consisting of the plantar fascia and heel cord stretches for 5 to 10 minutes.
+After exercising, do your cool-down exercises for 5 to 10 minutes.